afujimoto/MIMcall/README.md

-Name
-MIMcall
+# *MIMcall*

-A software to indetify indels in microsatelte regions
+A software to indetify somatic indels in microsatelte regions

 Overview
-1. Extract reads covering microsatellte regions from a bam file
+1. Extract reads covering microsatellte regions from a cancer and a normal bam files
 2. Analyze repeat length
 3. Calculate likelihood using an error rate matrix, and indetificaiton of indels in microsatellte regions in cancer and matched nomal sample
-4. Select cancer specifc miscoretellte

 ## Requirement
 samtools (0.1.18 or higher)